lkerr/groundfish-MSE/documentation/econ_module.md

 * **get_fishery_next_period:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
 Checks if the sector sub-ACL is reached and closes the fishery if so.

+* **get_fishery_next_period:** adds up catch from individual vessels to the daily level and then aggregates with prior catch.
+Checks if the sector sub-ACL is reached and closes the fishery if so.
+For the allocated multispecie stocks, this creates and extrac column that indicates if that stockarea is closed.

 * **zero_out_closed_asc_cutout:** Closes a fishery and redistributes the probability associated with that stock to the other options.
+This is based on the "underACL" logical column.
+Skips math if all stocks are open.

+* **zero_out_closed_areas_asc_cutout:** Closes a fishery and redistributes the probability associated with that stock to the other options.
+This is based on the "stockarea_open" logical column.
 Skips math if all stocks are open